 Hiking in frost

 From there on it was a really nice walk up gentle slopes.
 Everything was covered in frost-hardened shallow snow.
 There must have been hard winds blowing earlier since everything looked windswept.
-This made the 9 kilometer and 4 hour long hike easy.
+This made the 9 kilometers and 4-hour long hike easy.
 I had great company on this cold and beautiful day.
 I chatted with a lady that works at Althingi and got the inside on how it is there.
 Another hiking buddy has a really interesting job at the ministry of interior and is working on Iceland´s future strategy in clean energy and transportation.
 I chatted with a nurse, a lady that runs IT at the University of Iceland and a guy who works for the communications company Míla.
 All really interesting people.

 How to get there